The 1965 Tri-Carb

 These manifolds were designated as "Out The Back Door", which was Oldsmobile's version of Chevy's COPO equipment.
-Much less is known about the Olds experimental equipment due to the decision to destroy many of their records.
+Much less is known about the Olds experimental equipment due to the decision to destroy some of the records & ship the rest into oblivion.
 There is no disputing the significant differences between the 65 and the 66 manifolds and since we know that the 66 L-69 was a half year option, there's no other explanation for this rare developmental manifold.

 They were first supplied to a few Lansing drag racers for testing on the local tracks and later Oldsmobile issued a bulletin making them available for a limited time on the 1965 442's.
 You could order the "Tri-Carb" (they were not called tri-power) option by entering the L-69 code on the order form and for only $253.00 you could add what would become the rarest option ever offered on the 1965 442.
 This option was ONLY permitted on the 4 speed equipped 442's.
 The Olds hierarchy must have reversed this decision very quickly, because I, like everyone else, have never seen another one.

-If you have any information to contribute, please email me at 442bro@comcast.net
+If you have any information to dispute or contribute to these manifolds, please email me. contact link above

 All of the the pictures on this page show the 65 intake on the left and the 66 on the right with the exception the rear view.
 I have water marked all of the photos with my logo so I can better authenticate & document others, if they still exist.